Skip to main content

 About

-Joe’s SSHRC-supported doctoral project investigates Anglo-Indigenous relations in the Atlantic world, including in Wabanakik (Acadia), K’taqamkuk (Newfoundland), Wînipâkw (the Hudson Bay watershed), Tsenacommacah (Virginia), Iouanaloa (Saint Lucia), Güiri noko (Guiana), and Mhumhain (Munster) in the early seventeenth century.
-Specifically, the project examines the early Wabanaki, Beothuk, Cree, Powhatan, Arawak, and Irish expressions of territorial possession against English colonization and subsequent English counter-claims.
+Joe’s doctoral project takes a hemispheric perspective by investigating Anglo-Indigenous relations in the Atlantic world, including in Wabanakik (Acadia), K’taqamkuk (Newfoundland), Wînipâkw (the Hudson Bay watershed), Tsenacommacah (Virginia), Güiri noko (Guiana), and the Caribbean in the early seventeenth century.
+Specifically, the project examines the early Wabanaki, Beothuk, Cree, Powhatan, Arawak, and Kalinago expressions of territorial possession against English colonization.
 Through an investigation of archival records in the British Library, the National Archives of the UK, the Lambeth Palace Library, the Bodleian Library, la Bibliothèque Nationale de France, and the National Library of Ireland, the project combines the methods of Indigenous history and intellectual history to contextualize the mutual foundations of Indigenous legal claims and international law.
-Given the lack of research on the history of early modern Indigenous assertions of possession and the Government of Canada’s implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in 2021, the historical relationship between Indigenous land rights and international law is one of considerable pertinence.
-Through the exposition of Indigenous assertions of territorial possessions, this research seeks to foster the conditions for Indigenous freedom in the twenty-first century.
+Given the Government of Canada’s recent implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in 2021, the historical relationship between Indigenous land rights and international law is one of considerable pertinence.

 "All courses of action are risky, so prudence is not in avoiding danger (it's impossible), but calculating risk and acting decisively." - Niccolò Machiavelli, The Prince (1513)